AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Seal Field Parameters   (*sealFieldOptions*)<b>*</b>

-The seal field parameters are required to create a new seal field or seal an existing field.
+The seal field parameters are required to create a new signature field or use an existing signature field to apply seal.

-* **Field Name**  (*fieldName*)<b>*</b>: The seal field's name.
+* **Field Name**  (*fieldName*)<b>*</b>: The signature field's name.
 This must be a non-empty string.
-If seal field with this field name already exists, that field is used.
+If signature field with this field name already exists, that field is used.
-  If it does not exist, a seal field with this name will be created.
+  If it does not exist, a signature field with this name will be created.
-* **Visibility** (_visible_): Specifies whether the seal field is visible or invisible.
+* **Visibility** (_visible_): Specifies whether the signature field is visible or invisible.
 The default value of `true` creates a visible seal.
-* **Page Number** (_pageNumber_)<b>**</b>: Specifies the page number to which the seal field should be attached.
+* **Page Number** (_pageNumber_)<b>**</b>: Specifies the page number to which the signature field should be attached.
 Page numbers are 1-based.
-The page number is only <b>required</b> if the seal field does not exist in the pdf document.
-If page number is provided along with the existing seal field then the page number should be same on which seal field is present in the document, else error is thrown.
+The page number is only <b>required</b> if the signature field does not exist in the pdf document.
+If page number is provided along with the existing signature field then the page number should be same on which signature field is present in the document, else an error is thrown.
 * **Location** (_location_)<b>**</b>: Specifies the coordinates of the seal appearance's bounding box in default PDF user space units.
-The location is only <b>required</b> if the seal field does not exist in the pdf document.
-If location is provided along with the existing seal field then it is ignored.
+The location is only <b>required</b> if the signature field does not exist in the pdf document.
+If location is provided along with the existing signature field then it is ignored.

     * **Left** (_left_)<b>*</b>: The left x-coordinate
     * **Bottom** (_bottom_)<b>*</b>: The bottom y-coordinate
     * **Right** (_right_)<b>*</b>: The right x-coordinate
     * **Top** (_top_)<b>*</b>: The top y-coordinate

-<b>*</b>: These are required parameters. <br/>
-<b>**</b>: These are conditional parameters, required only if seal field does not exist in the document. <br/>
-To add the signature field explicitly, see [how to place a seal field in a PDF](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf).
+To add the signature field explicitly, see [how to place a signature field in a PDF](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf).

 ### Seal Appearance Parameters (_sealAppearanceOptions_)